sendgerson/mqttexample/README.md

-# mqttexample
+# MQTT Example With Eclipse Paho

-Mqtt example with eclipse paho
+Android example with Eclipse Paho